jumidev/terraform-modules-auto-azurerm/messaging/eventhub/README.md

 }

 inputs = {
-   name = "name of eventhub"
+   name = "Specifies the name of the EventHub resource"
    # namespace_name → set in tfstate_inputs
    resource_group_name = "${resource_group}"
-   partition_count = "partition_count of eventhub"
+   partition_count = "Specifies the current number of shards on the Event Hub..."
-   message_retention = "message_retention of eventhub"
+   message_retention = "Specifies the number of days to retain the events for this Event Hub..."
 }

 tfstate_inputs = {